foxBMS/documentation/doc/sphinx/software_documentation/faq/faq.rst

 .. code-block:: C

-   {CONT_PLUS_PRECHARGE_CONTROL,   CONT_HAS_NO_FEEDBACK,   CONT_FEEDBACK_TYPE_DONT_CARE}
+   {CONT_PLUS_PRECHARGE_CONTROL,   CONT_PLUS_PRECHARGE_FEEDBACK,   CONT_HAS_NO_FEEDBACK}

-With this configuration, the feedback value will always be equal to the expected value for the precharge contactor.
+With this configuration, the feedback pin (``CONT_PLUS_PRECHARGE_FEEDBACK``) is ignored and the feedback value will always be equal to the expected value for the precharge contactor.
 This configuration should not be used without precautions since the safety level will be reduced.

 .. _can_debug_message: